eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

-For the health care industry, including health care informatics, health care analytics, health care management and hospital management, these are the skill sets for applied machine learning and data science roles.
+For the ***health care industry***, including health care informatics, health care analytics, health care management and hospital management, these are the skill sets for applied machine learning and data science roles.
 + skill set:
 	- BLAH.
 + skill set: